ShivankK26/Router-Academy-Courses/docs/router-nitro/Using PathFinder API - Part 3.md

     }
 ```

-- **Signer Setup**: Configures a signer using the specified JSON-RPC provider.
-Replace `"YOUR_PRIVATE_KEY"` with your actual private key.
-You can also use the `provider.getSigner()` method if you're implementing this for a user interface (UI).
+- **Signer Setup**: Configures a Signer using the Specified JSON-RPC Provider.
+Replace `"YOUR_PRIVATE_KEY"` with your actual Private Key.
+You can also use the `provider.getSigner()` method if you're implementing this for a User Interface (UI).

-- **Retrieve Transaction Data**: Calls the `getTransaction` function with the necessary parameters to fetch the transaction data from the Voyager system.
+- **Retrieve Transaction Data**: Calls the `getTransaction` function with the necessary Parameters to fetch the Transaction Data from the Voyager System.

 ```
 const getTransaction = async (params, quoteData) => {